How strong are the academics at Marist University?

 Majors

 Many students choose a school largely based on the what they want to study.
-The are Marist College's most popular majors, ranked by how many people graduated with the concentration in the most recent year:
+The are Marist University's most popular majors, ranked by how many people graduated with the concentration in the most recent year:

 Business Administration and Management, General